amiaopensource/av-python-carpentry/_episodes/09-aboutfiles.md

 When the terminal opens, it should look like the following.
 ~~~
-(amia19)username@computername >
+(pyforav)username@computername >
 ~~~
 {: .language-bash}

-If it doesn't, you need to activate the `amia19` environment.
+If it doesn't, you need to activate the `pyforav` environment.

 ~~~
-conda activate amia19
+conda activate pyforav
 ~~~
 {: .language-bash}